pokeypokeypokey/RoboND-Perception-Project/README.md

 ![params][cloud_f]

 To identify the table top, and seperate it from the objects, a plane is fit to the cloud using RANSAC.
-The fitted plane is assumed to be the table top.
+Points within the fitted plane are assumed to come from the table top.
+Points not in the plane are assumed to come from objects.

 ![params][cloud_o]